jochster/web-hugo-academic/content/thesis/M.Sc/index.md

   focal_point: Smart
   preview_only: false
 ---
-My Master's thesis at the [Institute for Astronomical and Physical Geodesy (IAPG)](https://www.asg.ed.tum.de/iapg/) at the Technical University of Munich (TUM), under the supervision of Prof. Urs Hugentobler and Dr. Bingbing Duan.
+My Master's thesis at the [Institute for Astronomical and Physical Geodesy (IAPG)](https://www.asg.ed.tum.de/iapg/) of Technical University of Munich (TUM), under the supervision of Prof. Urs Hugentobler and Dr. Bingbing Duan.

 # Abstract